20telecom/IN1CLICK/freepbx17-on-debian12_README.md

 - Validates IP assignment (static or DHCP).
 - Verifies and installs required packages including curl, iptables, and others.
 - Confirms availability of Debian and FreePBX mirrors before continuing.
+- OS version re-check to ensure Debian did not upgrade from 12 (bookworm) to 13 (trixie).
 - Detects desktop environments and warns users to use a minimal server install.
 - Uses the official FreePBX install script from Sangoma.
 - Automatically upgrades modules and reloads FreePBX.